E-Commerce

 2: Logistics / Geopolitical Status

 The Internet and e-commerce have ushered in an era of untold changes in cross-border conversation, culture and consumption.
-According to Asendia, a provider of international shipping services for businesses, companies that ship overseas show an average increase in sales of nearly 15% when independent e-commerce businesses gain access to foreign markets.
+According to Asendia, a provider of international shipping services for businesses, companies that ship overseas see a 15% increase in sales.

-In the end, governments and bureaucracies have the final say in the flow of most cross-border commerce.
-Your company will need to “play nice” with international markets’ import regulations, tariffs, taxes and other nuances.
-(This includes shipping prohibited and restricted items, which vary from country to country.)
-Your organization must abide by export laws, too; some governments simply won’t permit companies to legally ship to specific countries.
+In the end, governments and bureaucracies have the final say in the flow of most international e-commerce.
+Your company will need to “play nice” with international import regulations, tariffs, taxes and other nuances.
+Your organization must abide by export laws; some governments simply won’t permit companies to legally ship to specific countries.

-Further, some international markets are infamous for local corruption, supporting terrorism, or are in a locale that’s prone to natural disasters.
-These things and more can threaten reliable e-commerce transactions and delivery.
+Further, some international market segments are infamous for local corruption, supporting terrorism, or are in a locale that’s prone to natural disasters.
+These things and more can threaten reliable international e-commerce transactions and delivery.

 There are a few key ways to mitigate these risks.